ids-s1-20/website/content/home/project.md

 Presentation schedule: Presentations will take place during the last workshop of the semester.
 You can choose to do your presentation live or pre-record it.
 During your workshop you will watch presentations from other teams in your workshop and provide feedback in the form of peer evaluations.
 The presentation line-up will be generated randomly.

-#### Summary
+#### Write-up

 Along with your presentation slides, we want you to provide a brief summary of your project in the README of your repository.

-This summary should provide information on the dataset you're using, your research question(s), your methodology, and your findings.
+This write-up, which you can also think of as an summary of your project, should provide information on the dataset you're using, your research question(s), your methodology, and your findings.

 #### Repo organization

 The following folders and files in your project repository:

 * `presentation.Rmd` + `presentation.html`: Your presentation slides
-* `README.md`: Your summary
+* `README.md`: Your write-up
 * `/data/*`: Your dataset in csv or RDS format, in the `/data` folder.
 * `/proposal`: Your proposal from earlier in the semester